awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-windows-ami.md

 + Amazon EKS\-optimized Windows Server 2022 Full AMI

 **Note**
-The Amazon EBS CSI driver version 1\.12 or higher has support for Windows Server 2022.
-Refer [`managing-ebs-csi`](managing-ebs-csi.md) to add/update EBS CSI driver\.
+The Amazon EBS CSI driver version `1.12` or higher has support for Windows Server 2022\.
+To add or update the driver, refer to [Managing the Amazon EBS CSI driver as an Amazon EKS add\-on](managing-ebs-csi.md)\.

 **Important**
 The Amazon EKS\-optimized Windows Server 20H2 Core AMI is deprecated\.
 No new versions of this AMI will be released\.